The Cheeni and Chicken Manchurian

 Today, I won't talk about my memories of the place, that's for another time.
 Instead, I wanted to talk about Chicken Manchurian: that bright red colored dish that was number 31 on the menu.
 If it isn't already obvious, I'm going to make it very clear again.
 Despite it being on many supposed Chinese restaurants in the country, Manchurian in no way is a Chinese dish.
 Nobody in China knows about this dish.

 Number 31 was synonymous for me because as a child waitress, I remember to save time writing down the order, all I had to do was write the number corresponding to the dish and write whether the customer wanted 1 or 2 or 1/2 or however much they wanted to scarf down.
-In fact this was on the first order that I took.
-In fact, this was the number that I pointed to the customer the first time I wanted to take the order.
-It went like, "Can you please tell me the number of Chicken Manchurian?"
+In fact, this was on the first order that I took.
+This was the number that I pointed to the customer the first time I wanted to take the order.
+It went like this, "Can you please tell me the number of Chicken Manchurian?"
 Imagine a 10 year old me (I think I was 10 back then, I'm not sure, I could've been 9, but 10 sounds reasonable right now so I'll go with 10) hunched with a paper pad and a pen talking to a customer who knew us really well.
-Cheeni Papa saved that order to show Cheeni Mama about how proud he was that their daughter had taken the first order.
+Papa Cheeni saved that order to show Mama Cheeni how proud he was that their daughter had taken the first order.

-Out of memory, I prepared the ingredients: garlic, ginger, chilies and chicken.
+Out of memory, I prepared the ingredients: garlic, ginger, chilies, and chicken.
 Chicken breast, no thighs for this one.
 Papa would have all the meat pre-cut and pre-marinated for his restaurant, and I had access so I didn't bother with that part, though I knew what goes in what.
 We used to have a small stove outside the kitchen.
 That was the one that we would use.
-The kitchen one, that was not really off limits, but the fire actually roared, so I as a 13 or 14 year old would've stayed away for good measure of safety.
+The kitchen stove, on the other hand, was not really off limits, but the fire actually roared, so I as a 13 or 14 year old would've stayed away for good measure of safety.

 No, he didn't say that.
-He nodded with approval, like the Asian dad that he is, and said, "On par." (a translation of what he said in Cantonese: hap tak)
+He nodded with approval, like the Asian dad that he is, and said, "On par." (a translation of what he said in Cantonese: dou tak la)